Kenny Harrison

-Kenny Harrison (born Kerry Harrison, February 13, 1965 in Milwaukee, Wisconsin, United States) is a former track and field athlete competing in triple jump.
+Kenny Lorenzo Harrison (born Kerry Harrison, February 13, 1965) is a former track and field athlete competing in triple jump.
 He won the gold medal at the 1996 Olympic games in Atlanta.

 Athletic career

 High school

 Harrison went to Brookfield Central for high school, where he competed in football, basketball and track.
 He holds schools records in the long, high, and triple jump.
 His triple jump of 52 feet 4.5 inches at the 1983 Golden West Invitational ranked him #2 triple jump prep in the nation, and currently stands as the Wisconsin high school #1 all-time triple jump by over 2 feet.
 That mark also ranks on the top 10 list for the Golden West Invitational.
 He also had a personal best in the long jump of 23 feet 4 inches, which ranks among the top 35 in Wisconsin high school track & field history and a high jump of 6 feet 7 inches.
 He held the Wisconsin state meet triple jump record of 48' 6.25" for 22 years, from 1983 to 2005.